danielwalker/aws-profile-prompt/README.md

 aws_secret_access_key=xxx
 ```

 I make heavy use of AWS organizations or sub-accounts.
-For example, AWS account "a" would have region/environment
+For example, AWS account 'a' would have region/environment
 sub-accounts 'a.au.prod' and 'a.fr.prod'.
 I assume a role to jump from the main account into these sub-accounts.

 In this example, my `~/.aws/credentials` would contain: